Community Bulletin Board

 CALL FOR ARTISTS/VOLUNTEERS

-Artists The Farmington Libraries are calling for artists to submit for our spring gallery show, running from May 14 through June 29, 2018.
-The theme is ‘STRUCTURES,’ and we will accept all hangable media featuring this theme (e.g. buildings, manmade structures, cityscapes, etc.).
+Artists The Farmington Libraries are calling for artists to submit for our summer gallery show, running from July 16 through August 31, 2018.
+The theme is ‘ABSTRACT ART,’ and we will accept all hangable media featuring this theme.
 To apply, please submit four images and include a list that identifies each image by title, size, medium, and price.
 Each artist is limited to four pieces; the selection process requires viewing the four items proposed for display.
 These images can be submitted via email to: firstname.lastname@example.org.
 Do not send original artwork.
 If the artwork is sold, 20% of the sale price will be donated to the Farmington Libraries and 80% of the sale price will be remitted to the artist by check from the Farmington Libraries.
 The Farmington Libraries will retain and remit the sales tax.
 All work must be for sale, be framed and wired for hanging.
 All work will be juried with no guarantees.
 Decisions by the jury are final.
 All submissions of work and materials are the artist’s sole risk.
 The Farmington Libraries assume no responsibility for loss or damage during the exhibition or subsequent storage at the close of the show.
 Artists agree to commit accepted works for the duration of the exhibition.
 The Farmington Libraries reserve the right to remove or not accept any art for any reason at any time.
-There is an exhibition fee of $50.00.
+Once you are accepted into the show, there is an exhibition fee of $50.00.
 The entry of your artwork constitutes your acceptance of these terms.
-Deadline for submission: April 23, 2018.
+Deadline for submission: June 29, 2018.

 Artists The Bruce S. Kershner Gallery of the Fairfield Public Library would like to invite visual artists to apply to show their work in its dedicated gallery space during the upcoming calendar of rotating exhibitions.
 Artists interested in applying should visit the website for full information about submitting an application: http://fairfieldpubliclibrary.org/our-community/bruce-s-kershner-gallery/ Also follow us on Instagram to see the gallery and our recent exhibitions: https://www.instagram.com/the_kershner_gallery/